 Philip II of France was among the three European monarchs who participated in the Third Crusade.
 He arrived in the Holy Land around the same time as Richard I of England.

-However, he left soon afterwards without having achieved any notable success.
-His departure was caused by ill health, disagreements with Richard the Lionheart and domestic troubles.
+However, he left soon afterward without having achieved any notable success.
+His departure was caused by ill health, disagreements with Richard the Lionheart, and domestic troubles.